salsita/inStyle/README.md

 If some of the compound selectors inside `in()` are found in the current cascade, they're modified by the additional queries.
 If not found, they're expected to be a parent of the current selector and prepended instead.

-Infinitely nestable, accepting multiple queries, modifying any amount of parents and excluding any invalidated parent group selectors.
+Stops at first best match upwards from the current selector and can modify multiple separate compound selectors at the same time.
+Infinitely nestable, accepting multiple queries and excluding any invalidated parent group selectors.

 ```Sass
 ul,